Instructional Techniques For New Instructors

 Becoming a Dynamic Trainer

-This proven workshop provides the key "survival" skills you need as a new instructor.
-Build your confidence by practicing each individual skill.
-Receive specific feedback from the instructor and your peers and leave with your own video-recording, feedback sheets, and suggestions for improvement.
-Expect the most highly participative and interactive course you've ever attended!
+This workshop provides the key “survival” skills you need as a new instructor.
+Build your confidence as you practice delivering a real-world training session.
+Along the way, you’ll receive specific feedback from the instructor and your peers.
+You’ll leave the course with a video-recording of your performance, feedback forms, and suggestions for improvement.
+Expect the most highly participative and interactive course you’ve ever attended!

 This course has been approved by Microsoft® for the presentation skills component of Microsoft® Certified Trainer (MCT).

 For trainers (and people asked to train) who have less than one year of experience in course delivery and who have no formal training in instructional techniques.

 - Deliver lectures properly.